commodity-js/commodity/packages/supplier/README.md

 })
 ```

-### 4. Define your Application
+### 4. Define Your Application

 Your Application is just a `product` like the other ones.
-It's the main product at the top of the supply chain.
+It's the main, most complex product at the top of the supply chain.

 ```tsx
 const appSupplier = market.offer("app").asProduct({